tjburns08/rss_map/README.md

 ## How to use with your own opml file
 Place your opml file into the "data" folder.
 Name it "rss-subscriptions.opml."
 Then follow the aforementioned steps.

+## Example
+Here is an image of a "rss map" that you get.